 With the Addon Domains option, the cPanel system uses a subdirectory as a document root to serve files.
 In addition to hosting websites, addon domains can be used for email accounts, FTP accounts, and more.

-Remember that although you can create addon domains the domain name must be registered in order to be reachable on the web.
+Remember that although you can create addon domains, the domain name must be registered to be reachable on the web.
 The following list is a description of the terms used when creating an addon domain:

-- New Domain Name – The domain name you are using for your addon domain.
+- New Domain Name – The domain name you use for your addon domain.